-- A bit of acting be excited about the book! - Look at what difficult words are coming up before starting to read. - Buckets full of praise and encouragement - Don't have to read the whole book in one sitting.
+- A bit of acting be excited about the book!
+Share in the emotions of the exciting bits, the sad bits, the scary bits. - Together, look at what difficult words are coming up. before starting to read the story. - Buckets full of praise and encouragement - Children don't have to read the whole book in one sitting.